Just in sequence

-Just In Sequence (JIS) is an inventory strategy that matches just in time (JIT) and complete fit in sequence with variation of assembly line production.
+Just in sequence (JIS) is an inventory strategy that matches just in time (JIT) and complete fit in sequence with variation of assembly line production.
 Components and parts arrive at a production line right in time as scheduled before they get assembled.
 Feedback from the manufacturing line is used to coordinate transport to and from the process area.
 When implemented successfully, JIS improves a company's return on assets (ROA), without loss in flexibility, quality or overall efficiency.
 JIS is mainly implemented with car manufacture.

 JIS is sometimes called In-Line Vehicle Sequencing (ILVS).

-Just In Sequence is Just In Time
+Just in sequence is just in time

-Just in Sequence (JIS) is just one specialised strategy to achieve Just In Time (JIT).
+Just in sequence (JIS) is just one specialised strategy to achieve just in time (JIT).
 The process concept of JIT sees buffers at the production line as waste in capital bound.
 The aim is to eliminate buffers as much as possible at the expense of stability when disturbances arise.
 Just In Sequence is one of the most extreme applications of the concept, where components arrive Just In Time and sequenced for consumption.

 The sequencing allows companies to eliminate supply buffers as soon as the quantity in component part buffers necessary is reduced to a minimum.
 If not sequencing according to scheduled variety of production, all required components must be stocked in buffers.
 For flexible production lines, such as a modern automotive assembly line, the variety is an option to produce directly on customer orders.
 As soon as the next order arrives at the work center, the scheduler distributes the supply orders inline with the production sequence of the final production line.